fabricofdreams/hands_on_lab_module_1/README.md

-# hands_on_lab_module_1
+# Analyzing Historical Stock/Revenue Data and Building a Dashboard.

-Analyzing Historical Stock/Revenue Data and Building a Dashboard.
+This is the jupyter notebook of the module 1 hands_on lab.